vwhwang/tdd-exercise/README.md

 - Splitting this test into smaller tests.
 Consider renaming the test to "the facecard "King" is calculated correctly," and creating three more for the other face cards besides "King."
 - Adding a loop to this test.
 Did you know that you can have an `each` loop in a test?
 You can even put your Assert step inside of a loop.

-- Then create the pseudocode for the Arrange-Act-Assert of this test.
+Second, create the pseudocode for the Arrange-Act-Assert of this test.
 Once you have that, check-in with a neighbor.

-- Then translate your pseudocode for this test into Ruby code.
+Third, translate your pseudocode for this test into Ruby code.
 Then check-in with a neighbor.

-- Then proceed with the Red-Green-Refactor cycle!
+Finally, proceed with the Red-Green-Refactor cycle!

 ## Copy and Paste Reference of Minitest Matchers